SherlockPsy/Life/05_THE_CINEMA.md

 No anchors.
 No pillars.
 No significant memory class.
-No manually weighted memories.
+No manual weighting.

 ---

-## IV.
-SELECTION BEHAVIOR
+## V. SELECTION BEHAVIOR

 The Cinema:
-- selects a small number of candidate Evidence Blocks
+- selects a bounded set of candidate Evidence Blocks
+- does not guarantee relevance
 - does not explain selection
-- does not guarantee relevance
+- does not correct failure

-Selection failure is allowed.
+Missed recall is allowed.

-Perfect recall is forbidden.
+Irrelevant recall is allowed.

 ---

-## V. PRESENTATION TO THE READER
+## VI.
+PRESENTATION TO THE READER

 Retrieved Evidence Blocks are:
 - unmodified